It All Started with a Note

 When she woke, it was a few hours later in the day.
 At least she assumed it was day.
 There was no sunlight in the bunker, so she had to guess.
 She glanced at her watch.
 Four thirty.
 No wonder she was hungry.
 Standing, Jack pocketed the cards and moved into the kitchen.
 Her calf was throbbing where the rat had bit her the day before, but it wasn't so bad that she couldn't ignore it.

-Opening the cupboards, she saw very little besides pasta and boxed foods like that.
+Opening the cupboards, she saw very little besides pasta and boxed, shelf-stable foods like that.
 There was a refrigerator, thank goodness, but only a microwave for an oven.
 Not even a toaster oven.
 Jack sighed.
 This was going to be difficult.

 One hour, forty-nine minutes and twenty-one seconds later, Jack looked at the meal she'd prepared.
-There was pasta (boxed macaroni and cheese, to be exact) and canned green beans.
+There was pasta, boxed macaroni and cheese, to be exact, and canned green beans.
 Jack had been raised on fresh, but it didn't really matter.
-When you were hungry you'd eat anything, within reason.
+When one was hungry, one would eat anything, within reason.
 She'd also found frozen pizza bites in the freezer section of the refrigerator, and she'd managed to cook those in the microwave, but it was a meager dinner compared to what she used to cook.
-After putting a portion of each item on a plate and leaving it on the counter for Yassen, Jack fixed herself a plate of food and took it into her bedroom, sitting cross-legged on the bed and eating it quickly.
+Jack fixed herself a plate of food and took it into her bedroom, sitting cross-legged on the bed and eating it quickly.
+The pizza bites were freezer burned something awful, but she ate them anyway.
 She was really too hungry to care whether it tasted like a gourmet chef or a ten year old had made it.

 When she came out, Yassen Gregorovich was sitting on the couch, cross-legged, with his eyes closed.
 He looked like he was meditating again, so Jack snuck past him into the kitchen.
 After putting the containers of food into the fridge to keep them fresh, she turned the water on low and rinsed off her plate.
 When Jack had washed them and put them away, she came back out of the kitchen and into the living room.
 It wasn't really a living room, of course, but in the tiny bunker, it served as one.
 It was more like a dining room, living room, family room and every other room except a bedroom, bathroom and kitchen.
 After sitting on a large armchair, Jack waited to be addressed.